Surround Sound Matrix Encoding and Decoding

 In Simulink, you specify dataflow as the execution domain for a subsystem by setting the Domain parameter to Dataflow using Property Inspector.
 Dataflow domains automatically partition your model and simulate the system using multiple threads for better simulation performance.
 Once you set the Domain parameter to Dataflow, you can use Dataflow Simulation Assistant to analyze your model to get better performance.
 You can open Dataflow Simulation Assistant by clicking on the Dataflow assistant button below the Automatic frame size calculation parameter in Property Inspector.

+The Dataflow Simulation Assistant suggests changing model settings for optimal simulation performance.
+To accept the proposed model settings, next to Suggested model settings for simulation performance, click Accept all.
+Alternatively, you can expand the section to change the settings individually.
 In the Dataflow Simulation Assistant, click the Analyze button to start the analysis of the dataflow domain for simulation performance.
 Once the analysis is finished, the Dataflow Simulation Assistant shows how many threads the dataflow subsystem will use during simulation.

 For this model, the assistant shows one thread because the data dependency between blocks prevents them from being executed concurrently.
 By pipelining the data dependent blocks, the Dataflow Subsystem can increase concurrency for higher data throughput.
 Dataflow Simulation Assistant shows the recommended number of pipeline delays as Suggested Latency.
 For this model, the suggested latency is two.
 Click the Accept button next to Suggested Latency in the Dataflow Simulation Assistant to use the recommended latency for Dataflow Subsystem.
 Dataflow Simulation Assistant now shows the number of threads as three, meaning that the blocks inside the dataflow subsystem simulate in parallel using three threads.